huggingface/distil-whisper/training/README.md

   --overwrite_output_dir \
   --predict_with_generate \
   --freeze_encoder \
-  --streaming \
+  --streaming False \
-  --use_auth_token \
   --push_to_hub

 ```

-The above training script will take approximately TODO hours to complete on a 40GB A100 GPU and yield a final WER of TODO%.
+The above training script will take approximately TODO hours to complete on an 80 GB A100 GPU and yield a final WER of TODO%.

 Training logs will be reported to TensorBoard and WandB, provided the relevant packages are available.
 An example of a
 saved checkpoint pushed to the Hugging Face Hub can be found here: [TODO](TODO).